 You need some luck with a bet like this and with the odds usually generous, plumping for two traps gives you a much better chance of winning.
 Moreover, it gives you a really high probability of maintaining an interest in the racing for the entire night (unless your radar is well off).

-By doing this you are making sure a third of the field is covered, and if your main selection is way behind you still have a chance with your second to recover your total outlay plus a small profit as well.
+By doing this you are making sure a third of the field is covered, and if your main selection is way behind you still have a chance with your second to recover your total outlay plus a small net win as well.

 Last of all, it is wise to place your bets as late as possible.
 Greyhounds need to weigh in before a scheduled meeting.
 The weigh in is generally 90 minutes before the first race.
 At weigh in, a greyhound can be withdrawn for a few reasons.
 After the weigh in has taken place is when the changes are officially announced.
 If you place your bet as late as possible you will be aware of any reserves and vacant traps, and you will have time to re-evaluate your bet.